sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

   <li>Access to your Sigma environment.</li>
   <li>Some familiarity with Sigma is assumed.
 Not all steps will be shown as the basics are assumed to be understood.</li>
   <li>A development environment (or RTE) of your choice.
 In this QuickStart we use Microsoft VSCode with related extensions.</li>
+  <li>We will make use of the two popular charting libraries; D3.js and Highcharts.js</li>
 </ul>

 <aside class="postive">
-<strong>IMPORTANT:</strong><br> Sigma recommends that you use non-production resources when doing QuickStarts.
+<strong>IMPORTANT:</strong><br> Sigma recommends using non-production resources when engaging in QuickStarts.
 </aside>

 <button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 <aside class="negative">
 <strong>NOTE:</strong><br> We will use the React framework for serving of our plugin code, on our local computer.
 You do not need to know how to use React to complete this QuickStart and we will indicate what sections of code are Sigma and which are React.
-The choice of front-front end framework to use is up to the developer to decide.
+The choice of front-end framework is up to the developer.
 </aside>

 ### What You’ll Learn